 Development of a local wind energy project off the Humboldt coast is an exciting possibility.
 Our offshore waters are known to have enormous renewable energy potential.
 We are working with State Sen. Mike McGuire, Rep. Jared Huffman, and other decision makers to support consideration of this project and ensure the thorough environmental review that will be needed for stakeholder support.
 If you would like to join in this precedent-setting work, contact 350 Humboldt’s Legislative Committee at [email protected].

 Every two to three months, 350 Humboldt brings a compelling speaker to address a range of topics related to climate change activism (link to speaker videos on youtube).
 Let us know if there’s a speaker you’d like us to host!
 You can also volunteer to help promote and organize presentations: [email protected].

 Art and community

 350 Humboldt continues to find ways to collaborate with various organizations at a local to national level to create more solidarity within our community.
 In 2020 we participated in the Stop the Money Pipeline campaign; promoted our Climate Pledge in the Humboldt County Candidate Forums; and participated in the Protect the Results Rally after election day.
-Last February we participated in the Artists Dismantling Capitalism art exhibit.
+Last February we participated in the Artists Dismantling Capitalism art exhibit, in November during COP26 we participated and held a COP26 Global Day Of Action For Climate Justice rally.
 Currently, we are promoting a Just Recovery from COVID-19.
 The principles can be found here: https://350.org/just-recovery/.
 Email us if you have ideas or interest in helping.